therealOri/Genter/README.md

 # Extra/Notes
 > - If you don't have python3, then you can find, download, and install it from [here](https://www.python.org/downloads/).
 (Or from your package manager of choice).
-> - If you are on windows 10 use this: [download](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe).
+> - If you are on windows 10 use this: [download](https://www.python.org/ftp/python/3.11.5/python-3.11.5-amd64.exe).
 (Pip3 comes with it)
-> - The hashing feature of this script can be completly ignorred if you are just making passwords.
-Hashing is for if you want to store them in a server somewhere, so they aren't just sat around as plaintext.
-> - If the "options_flag" in the config file is set to "true", Genter will ask you what you want to use in your password.
+> - If the "`options_flag`" in the config file is set to "true", Genter will ask you what you want to use in your password.
 If set to "False", Genter will use the already defined list of options that are all "True" by default found in the code.
 (Basically will use everything).
-> - If the "secure_prompts" option in the config file is "true", it will hide what you type whenever you are asked to provide keys, salts, passwords, etc. If it is set to "false" it will not hide what you type.
+> - If the "`secure_prompts`" option in the config file is "true", it will hide what you type for certain prompts, etc. If it is set to "false" it will not hide what you type.
+> - If "`wordlst_update`" option is set to true, it will update the wordlist to the current list found here in this repository each time you want to generate phrases.
+(I don't update the word list frequently enough to have this option be "true" but it's still neat to have just in case someone wants to update all of the time.)
 __ __